Pusty/writeups/pbctf2021/README.md

 ### Decompilation

-Within the header of the binary file the string "LFE5U-25F-6CABGA381" can be found, this is the exact FPGA model for which this bitstream was generated.
+Within the header of the binary file the string `LFE5U-25F-6CABGA381` can be found, this is the exact FPGA model for which this bitstream was generated.
 With this information further tooling can be found:

-- Robert Xiao has a [writeup](https://ubcctf.github.io/2021/06/pwn2win-ethernetfromabove/) for Pwn2Win 2021's `Ethernet from Above` that contains code for ECP5 decompilation (in fact the tooling is also in upstream prjtrellis)
+- Robert Xiao has a [writeup](https://ubcctf.github.io/2021/06/pwn2win-ethernetfromabove/) for Pwn2Win 2021's `Ethernet from Above` that contains code for ECP5 decompilation (in fact the tooling is also in upstream [prjtrellis](https://github.com/YosysHQ/prjtrellis))

 - The challenge author VoidMercy provided mid-ctf an update to [their tool](https://github.com/VoidMercy/Lattice-ECP5-Bitstream-Decompiler) for ECP5 decompilation

-After a lot of trying around I decided to use VoidMercy's decompiler and used the following yosys commands to get [a very good output](chal.v):
+After a lot of trying around I decided to use VoidMercy's decompiler and used the following [yosys](https://github.com/YosysHQ/yosys) commands to get [a very good output](chal.v):

 ```
 read_verilog chal.tfg.v